 The rain pretty much stopped and Tammy and Dina met us at the General Store (Sean had already headed back to the coffee shop).
 Now we would be descending for 11 miles.
 There was a short argument between Tammy, Carrie, and I about who sucks the worst on descents.
 Then we started down.

-I quickly lost sight of Tammy and Dina.
+I quickly lost sight of Tammy and Dina as they raced down the canyon.
 Then Carrie passed me (told ya I sucked).
 Then after a few minutes the street started becoming noticeably drier and I was able to relax a bit and it started to become a lot more fun.
 Weeeeee!
+Then I passed Carrie!

 We stopped at the intersection of Old Stagecoach (which we would not be taking home) and Lefthand Canyon to regroup.
 Where we determined that Tammy is full of [:poop], but Carrie did indeed suck at descents worse than Red (if anyone one knows of a local bike handling skills course that will teach me how to descend without being a danger to myself and others, please leave it in the comments).